-Last month in Tennessee, Davidson County Criminal Court Judge Angelita Blackshear Dalton handed Michael Mosley two consecutive life terms for the stabbing death of Clayton Beathard, 22, and Paul Trapeni III, 21.
+In Tennessee, Davidson County Criminal Court Judge Angelita Blackshear Dalton handed Michael Mosley two consecutive life terms for the stabbing death of Clayton Beathard, 22, and Paul Trapeni III, 21.

 After nearly a week's trial, Mosley was found guilty and convicted by a jury of two counts of first-degree murder, one count of attempted first-degree murder and one count of assault.

 On Dec.
 21, 2019, Beathard, Trapeni, and another fellow graduate of Battle Ground Academy, A.J.
 Bethurum, 21, met at a Nashville bar, The Dogwood, on Division Street.
 According to prosecutors, while the trio was having fun and catching up, Mosley started making unwanted passes to a lady at the bar.
 Soon, words were exchanged, and a fight ensued.